-When downloading data from the application database to Excel, you will need to select one of two download modes: Processed or Raw.
-The primary difference between the two options whether or not start dates and/or frequencies have been harmonized.
+When downloading data from the application database to Excel, you will need to select one of two download modes: Processed and Raw.
+The primary difference between the two options whether start dates and/or frequencies have been harmonized.
 Which one of the options you select will effect which settings that are available to you from the download panel.

 - Raw mode is useful when you want to download multiple series while keeping their original form in terms of frequency, scale, etc.

 - Time series are presented relative to a single date column.

 - Data can be harmonized across parameters such as date range and frequency.

 - Choose from pre-defined calculations such as Rate of change and scale to apply to the data.

 When using Processed mode to download data to Excel, there are a few basic calculations which are possible to use.

 To perform calculations on your data set, you need to open the same window you used to download the data.
 To edit the data set, right-click there and select Edit.
 In the list of series, you’ll see that the analysis column contains an Edit button, which you can click to apply calculations.